-The completion of a minimum of 26 credits in Integrative Studies is required for each student.
-The disposition of 2 of the 26 credits is currently under discussion.
-Until a decision is reached, students may use these as elective credits.
+The completion of a minimum of 24 credits in Integrative Studies is required for each student.

 Each student must earn at least the specified number of Integrative Studies credits in each of the following three areas: Arts and Humanities (8 credits); Biological and Physical Sciences (8 credits); and Social, Behavioral, and Economic Sciences (8 credits).